codeware-sthlm/nx-plugins/packages/nx-payload/README.md

 This is the quickest way to get Payload up and running in no time.

-Using docker compose, both MongoDB and Postgres are started in each container, as well as the Payload admin application.
+Using docker compose, both MongoDB and Postgres are started in each container, as well as the Payload application.

 ```sh
 npx nx start [app-name]